quicwg/base-drafts/draft-ietf-quic-tls.md

 plaintext, adding only an authentication tag.
 Therefore, this document assumes that each bit of sampled AEAD output contains one bit of entropy and that an attacker is unable to reduce this without knowledge of the key.
-Based on this assumption, the odds of producing identical input to a packet protection algorithm approach the birthday bound on the size of the input (that is, one divided by the square root of the number of possible values).
+Based on this assumption, the odds of two samples of ciphertext approach the birthday bound for the size of the sample (that is, two to the negative power of half the number of sampled bits).

 Note: